 All of the materials mentioned above can be used very effectively in the classroom as essential accessories in the PBA teaching approach which is based on:

 The approach is called ‘CoolPool’ (AAS, 15.
 4. 2013, R-67/13) and can easily be tailored to any curriculum.

-Mija Selič, M.Sc is a practitioner and teacher trainer whose years of practice teaching English to young learners has resulted in the development of the teaching aids presented above, which are the result of actual work with children.
+Mija Selič, M.Sc is a practitioner and teacher trainer whose ears of practice teaching English to young learners has resulted in the development of the Project-Based Approach for young learners, which is the result of actual work with children.
 She holds a Master’s Degree in primary teaching, with a research focus on cooperative learning in the mother tongue and a foreign language.
 She also holds a degree in the English language and a certificate in convergent pedagogy.
 She ran workshops on early language learning for the National Educational Institute from 2007 until 2011.
-She is currently running her own school for early language learning where she teaches children, runs workshops on didactic and methodological approach to early language learning and develops unique teaching aids for young learners.
-She presents her approach on different IATEFL conferences (Poland, Belgium, Hungary, Slovenia).
+She is currently running her own school for early language learning where she teaches children, runs workshops for English teachers on the PBA approach and develops unique teaching aids for young learners that support the approach.
+She presents her work at different IATEFL conferences (Poland, Belgium, Hungary, Slovenia), through her blog and writes articles.

 I believe that the teaching aids created by Mija Selič, M.Sc will be of great assistance to teachers of English at the early level, as learning on this level needs to be supported by the greatest possible range of material.
 The teaching aids have been designed on the basis of the creator’s many years of experience of teaching English, while at the same time taking into account the principles of English didactics at the early level.
 Organised thematically, the teaching aids can be used in a diverse range of activities and are accompanied by clear recommendations.